Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Experimental Results

 \subsection{Tabby versus Baseline Synthesis Methods}

-We begin by validating our first claim.\\ \textbf{Claim 1}: Plain-trained Tabby models generate higher-quality data than pre-existing tabular synthesis approaches.
+We begin by validating our first claim.\\ \textbf{Claim 1}: Plain-trained Tabby models generate higher-quality tabular data than prior approaches.

-\textbf{Setup}: Table~\ref{tab:mle-classification} contains MLE results for each dataset.
+\textbf{Setup}: Table~\ref{tab:mle-classification} lists MLE for each dataset.
 For classification datasets (Diabetes, Travel, Adult), the reported metric is the accuracy of the downstream random forest classifier, while for regression datasets (Abalone, Rainfall, House), we report the coefficient of determination $R^2$ of the downstream random forest regressor.

-The ``Original" row corresponds to the performance achieved by training the downstream classifier or regressor on real instead of synthetic data.
+The ``Non-Synthetic" row corresponds to the performance achieved by training the downstream classifier or regressor on real instead of synthetic data.
 We consider this row to be a performance ceiling for synthetic approaches.
-Any model and training technique that achieves MLE equal to or better than ``Original" is considered to be a top-performing approach and is presented in bold.
+Any model and training technique that achieves MLE equal to or better than ``Non-Synthetic" is considered to be a top-performing approach and is presented in bold.

-\textbf{Results}: We find that \textbf{\textit{Plain-trained Tabby models achieve the highest MLE in $\bf{4/6}$ datasets}}.
-Further, Tabby reaches upper-bound performance on Diabetes, Travel and Adult, indicating that \textit{Tabby synthetic data is a capable stand-in for real data} in similar scenarios for these datasets.
+\textbf{Results}: We find that \textbf{\textit{Plain-trained Tabby models achieve the highest MLE in $\bf{5/8}$ datasets}}.
+Further, Tabby reaches upper-bound performance on Diabetes, Travel, Adult, Magic and Shoppers, indicating that \textit{Tabby synthetic data is a capable stand-in for real data} in similar scenarios for these datasets.

-We also find that \textbf{\textit{Plain is the best-performing technique for training tabular LLMs in almost all cases}}: for all six datasets, the highest-scoring LLM is trained using Plain. \textit{Plain-trained} \textit{Tabby MH models demonstrate the highest MLE among all LLM architectures and training styles}.
+We also find that \textbf{\textit{Plain is the best-performing technique for training tabular LLMs in almost all cases}}: for all eight datasets, the highest-scoring LLM is trained using Plain. \textit{Plain-trained} \textit{Tabby MH models demonstrate the highest MLE among all LLM architectures and training styles}.

 For the Rainfall dataset, pre-existing LLM tabular training techinques introduce undesirable effects.
 Entries marked by an asterisk (*) for this dataset indicate that at least one of three runs were unsuccessful in synthesizing \textit{any} valid samples.
 Particularly, the Non-Tabby GReaT model is unable to produce valid samples in any of the runs.
 Meanwhile, each Plain-trained model is successfully sampled and outperforms all GReaT or GTT-trained models in all three runs, indicating that \textbf{Plain-trained Tabby models are capable of modeling complexities within the Rainfall dataset that pre-existing LLM-based tabular synthesis works are unable to capture}.